faviasono/scraperonlinematerial/README.md

 # options.add_argument('headless')
 ```
 ### Material downloader
 The program will download all the course in the _Downloads_ directory of your os.
 After thast, it will create an hierarchical structure in the _Desktop_ folder.
-There should not be a folder called as _Name_Course_Material_ in Desktop, or it will raise an exception.
+There should not be a folder called as _Name_Course_Material_ in Desktop, or the program will raise an exception.

 ## Usage
 You must write in _course_name_ variable in **app.py** the name of the course in your semester curriculum. (in the code is selected _Fisica II / Physics II_ )